has2k1/plotnine/README.md

 <img width="33%" align="right" src="./doc/images/logo-540.png">

 Plotting with a *grammar of graphics* is powerful.
-Custom (and otherwise complex) plots are easy to think about and build incrementaly, while the simple plots remain simple to create.
+Custom (and otherwise complex) plots are easy to think about and build incrementally, while the simple plots remain simple to create.

 To learn more about how to use plotnine, check out the